operator-framework/operator-lifecycle-manager/doc/design/philosophy.md

  * Has metadata about the package (maintainers, icon, etc)

- * Declares managed CRDs
+ * Declares owned CRDs

-     * These are the CRDs directly managed by the Operator. `EtcdCluster` is managed by the Etcd `ClusterServiceVersion` but not the Vault `ClusterServiceVersion`
+     * These are the CRDs directly owned by the Operator. `EtcdCluster` is owned by the Etcd `ClusterServiceVersion` but not the Vault `ClusterServiceVersion`

  * Declares required CRDs